Part 1: Orphanages

 In many cases, orphanages provided something that was absolutely needed.
 This temporary relief for children without parents and impoverished families likely saved hundreds of thousands of lives.
 In the case of U.S. orphanages, many children returned to their families within a year.
 In addition, many orphanages could provide for the basic physical needs of a vulnerable child in a speed and capacity that others couldn’t.
 Many children were protected from the elements, given clothes to wear, and saved from starvation.
 And although it is rare, it is worth mentioning that, even today, there are healthy group homes that love their children deeply, provide them with excellent education, help heal their past wounds, and send them into the world as healthy adults.

 However, orphanages can have a dark side.
 Historically, abusive and neglectful conditions were prevalent in unregulated homes.
 Additionally, children, especially babies, often did not receive enough interaction (eye contact, physical contact, and stimulation) and as a result suffered from stunted growth, physical and mental.
 In Russia alone, 40 percent of children that age out of institutional care frequent prison while 10 percent commit suicide.
 Moreover, many orphanages are for profit, which has led to individuals using vulnerable children to profit for themselves.
-In our next discussion/Article 4, we further discuss orphanages as for profit business and the extreme impact this has had.
+In our next article, ‘Movements Part 2: Adoption’, we further discuss orphanages as for profit business and the extreme impact this has had.

 What history has taught us is that, like orphan care in general, orphanages are complicated.
 They can alleviate and contribute to the problem all at the same time.
 They can bring immediate relief to tragic situations or provide temporary care while more holistic care is developed, but they will never suffice as a long-term solution to the orphan crisis because they do not address the breakdown of the family.